ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Experiments

-\textbf{UPLight dataset} is an underwater RGB-P semantic segmentation dataset that we create for AUV perception, which has 12 classes.
-We use a LUCID\_TRI050S-QC polarization sensor with a C-C-39N0-160-R12 liquid lens and customize a waterproof housing for underwater use, as the green box in \cref{fig:UPLight_vis} (the sonar on the left side of the polarization sensor and another camera below are used for other tasks, which are not related to this work).
-We mainly collect color polarized images of typical underwater objects arranged in the pool to provide data support for AUV to perform special perception tasks.
-Detailed dataset information is as shown in \cref{fig:UPLight}.
-The dataset is split into 1441/350 image pairs for training/validation at the size of \(1224\times 1024\).
-Each image pair includes four polarized images with different polarization angles (\(0^{\circ}\),\(45^{\circ}\),\(90^{\circ}\),\(135^{\circ}\)).
+As in Table \ref{tab:datasets}, the current existing datasets are all for street scenes, and the dataset size is relatively small.
+The MCubeS dataset only contains AoLP and DoLP (\textit{A,D}) polarization modal images that are processed, instead ZJU dataset contains four raw polarized images (\textit{FP}) with \(0^{\circ}\),\(45^{\circ}\),\(90^{\circ}\),\(135^{\circ}\) polarization angles.
+We introduce the Underwater Polarization semantic segmentation dataset in the Light scene (UPLight).
+It is an underwater RGB-P semantic segmentation dataset that we create for AUV perception, which has 12 classes, Mooringmine, UUV, Float, Reflector, Person, Bottommine, Shell, Fish, Cup, Starfish, Conch, and Ironball.
+Fig. \ref{fig:UPLight_objs} shows examples of all semantic classes with their labels.
+Our image capture system consists of a RGB-P camera (LUCID\_TRI050S-QC, 2/3-in sensor, with a C-C-39N0-160-R12 liquid lens and customize a waterproof housing for underwater use, as the green box in Fig. \ref{fig:UPLight_vis}).
+The imaging system is fixed on the tank edge at a depth of 5 meters and collects data by moving floating objects in the tank.
+We mainly collect color-polarized images of typical underwater objects arranged in the tank to provide data support for AUV to perform perception tasks.
+The dataset is split into 1441/350 image pairs for training/validation at the size of \(1224\times 1024\) after data deduplication and filtering.
+The dataset is split according to the 8:2 ratio, where the number of semantic objects is evenly distributed in training and validation.
+And the distribution of 12 semantic classes in all images is shown in Fig. \ref{fig:UPLight_ana}.
+Each image pair includes one RGB image \(S_{0}\) and four polarized images with different polarization angles (\(0^{\circ}\),\(45^{\circ}\),\(90^{\circ}\),\(135^{\circ}\)).
+Fig. \ref{fig:UPLight_show} shows four pixel-aligned RGB images at four polarization directions and one total light intensity RGB image.
 The input image is resized to \(612\times 512\).